 Roofing including roof space

 Repair category 2

-Notes Moss growth was noted to the roof coverings along with limited air flow/condensation within the roof void area.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
-Due to the exposed location of the property a higher than average degree of regular maintenance and repair will be required.
+Notes Spots of moss growth were noted to the roof coverings along with limited air flow within the roof void area.
+The roof is of an age and style where a degree of regular ongoing maintenance will be required.

 Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

-Due to the exposed location of the property a higher than average degree of regular maintenance and repair will be required.
+Main walls

-Main walls Repair category 2 Notes Areas of cracked, bossed and weathered masonry was noted along with frost action in places.
-Corrosion was also evident to fixings around lintels.
-Repairs and ongoing maintenance will be required.
-Due to the exposed location of the property a higher than average degree of regular maintenance and repair will be required.
+Repair category 2

+Notes Areas of cracked and weathered masonry were noted along with a cracked/chipped window sill.
+Repairs and general ongoing maintenance will be required.

 Windows, external doors and joinery

 Repair category 2

-Notes Windows and doors were not all fully opened or tested however some items of wear and tear including units being of an older style, defective (misted) double glazed units, decay to timbers and some of the mechanisms not being fully operational were visible and repairs or replacement of units and/or components may be required.
-Due to the exposed location of the property a higher than average degree of regular maintenance and repair will be required.
+Notes Windows and doors were not all fully opened or tested however some items of wear and tear including units being of an older style, air gaps and perishing seals were visible and repairs or replacement of units and/or components may be required.